home-assistant/core/README.md

 # Home Assistant

 Home Assistant is a home automation platform running on Python 3.
-The goal of Home Assistant is to be able to track and control all devices at home and offer a platform that allows to connect devices.
+The goal of Home Assistant is to be able to track and control all devices at home and offer a platform for automating control.

 It offers the following functionality through built-in components: